LauroSilveira/alura-flix-api/README.md

 # alura-flix-api

-<p>This is an application with aim to learning about new features of Spring security from Spring version 6.<p/>
+This is an application with aim to learning about new features of Spring security from Spring version 6.
+The application is available at: [https://alura-flix-api.onrender.com/swagger-ui.html](https://alura-flix-api.onrender.com/swagger-ui.html)

 ## About this project
 * [About](#about)